seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 # EXECUTOR INSTRUCTIONS — Pro Crypto Tool

-**Version 9.** Permanent operating contract for the Claude Code Executor.
+**Version 10.** Permanent operating contract for the Claude Code Executor.
 Read this file in full at the start of every task, before reading the TZ.
 It is not restated in TZ files and the Boss never repeats it in chat.

 **What changed from v8.** One process now carries two roles: the implementation role it always had, and an operational **Crypto Market Analyst** role.
-Nothing in v8 was removed or weakened.
+Nothing in v8 was removed or weakened. **v10 repairs three defects TZ-16 measured in v9** — hard floor item 10 named one direct-push path while three other clauses authorised two (§7.10), the day-log field list existed in two documents and had already drifted (§10), and a required one-line message collided with a ban declared to have no exception (§7.9).
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard floor, the same repository rules and the same evidence standard.